 Hay is cut and then turned until it is dry, to give a finished product with a dry matter of 85-90%.
 This means there is a low risk of it becoming mouldy during storage, but increases levels of dust and some nutrients are lost.

-Haylage is cut but then baled and wrapped in layers of polythene within 24 hours.
+Haylage is cut but then baled and wrapped in layers of polythene before it reaches the same dryness as hay.
 This gives a product with much higher moisture content, and a dry matter of 55-65%.
-Due to this higher water content, more haylage (kg) than hay should be fed to ensure that the horse is receiving enough dry matter (fibre).
-However, if the haylage is fed to to meet the fibre requirement, it does mean that more energy and protein are also being given to the horse.
+Due to this higher water content, more haylage (kg) than hay should be fed to ensure that the horse is receiving enough fibre.
+However, if the haylage is fed to meet the fibre requirement, it does mean that more energy and protein are also being given to the horse.

 When to feed haylage:

-Haylage is a very good forage to feed horses requiring a dust controlled environment, those that are poor doers and horses with high energy requirements, such as endurance horses, hunters, eventers and those in intense work.
+Haylage is a very good forage to feed horses requiring a dust controlled environment, those that are poor doers and horses with high energy requirements, such as endurance horses, hunters, eventers and other horses in intense work.
 However, it is generally not advisable to feed to horses who require a calorie controlled or low protein diet.
-It can be very useful as it can be stored outside, but it does need to be used quickly once opened, so is not always practical for single horse owners.
+It can be very useful as it can be stored outside, and can be bought in small or large bales, but it does need to be used quickly once opened, so is not always practical for single horse owners.

 In an ideal world if your horse has no existing health problems, is at their correct body weight and the hay is good quality, feeding dry hay is the easiest (and often cheapest) option.
-However, hay is often not ‘clean’ enough to advocate this- it is thought that most hay in the UK does need to be soaked to be fed to horses.
+However, hay is often not ‘clean’ enough to advocate this- it is thought that most hay in the UK does need to be soaked or steamed to be of the quality that should be fed to horses.

 If you are lucky and your hay is of good enough quality that you can feed it dry, you have the benefit of it being more palatable than soaked hay.
 It is also easier for the owner to deal with, there is less waste, and the hay retains the nutrients and calories that can be lost through soaking, such as protein, calcium, phosphorus, potassium and magnesium.